MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-unattended.md

 This process is mostly applicable if you're running unattended RPA on a dedicated device.
 To indicate unattended usage, you can adjust your key with this syntax:

 &nbsp;&nbsp;&nbsp;*Software\\\\Microsoft\\\\Office\\\\Common\\\\Licensing", <span class="underline">key</span> = "Unattended", and <span class="underline">type</span> = DWORD.*
-&nbsp;&nbsp;&nbsp;

-After that, users can open their application using any method (it doesn't have to be through the command prompt), as long as the per-user settings are adjusted.
+After that, and if the per-user settings are adjusted, users can open their app using any method.
+They don't have to use the command prompt to open the app.

 ## See also